csc-training/geocomputing_course/materials/parallel.md

 3) External tools to run the scripts in parallel
 4) Write your own parallel code

-From practival point of view in supercomptuers, it is also important to understand, if the the tool supports:
+From practical point of view in supercomptuers, it is also important to understand, if the the tool/script supports:
 * **Multi-core** - it runs in parallel only inside one node of the supercomputer.
-Currently in Puhti there is 40 cores in a node and in Mahti and LUMI 128.
 * **Multi-node** - it can distribute the work to several nodes of the supercomputer.

 For multi-core there is clearly more options.
 The number of cores in a single node has been recently been increasing, so also multi-core tools can be very useful.